pingcap/tidb-binlog/cmd/pump/README.md

       the ID of pump node; if not specify, we will generate one from hostname and the listening port -pd-urls string
-      a comma separated list of the PD endpoints (default "http://127.0.0.1:2379") -socket string
+      a comma separated list of the PD endpoints (default "http://127.0.0.1:2379") -zookeeper-addrs string
-      unix socket addr to listen on for client traffic -zookeeper-addrs string
       a comma separated list of the zookeeper broker endpoints
 ```